Puffing in Real Estate: Ethical Marketing Without Crossing the Line

 4. Seek professional guidance

 If you are unsure about the legality or ethics of certain statements, consult a real‑estate attorney or broker.
 Legal professionals can advise you on disclosure requirements and marketing language.
-As the Hexapm article notes, seeking legal counsel early in complex transactions helps clarify rights, responsibilities and potential liabilities.
+Seeking legal counsel early in complex transactions helps clarify rights, responsibilities and potential liabilities.

 5. Use objective measures